VincentVanlaer/mesa-school-labs/content/tuesday/morning-session.md

 </div>
 </details>

 Now let's finally implement something that's actually interesting!
-We'll assume this magic new energy is destributed exponentially from the center as a function of the mass coordinate.
+We'll assume this magic new energy is distributed exponentially from the center as a function of the mass coordinate.
 That is, it's strongest at the center and decreases exponentially outward.
 We'll use this function:

 $$\epsilon_{\mathrm{extra}}(M_r) = L_{\mathrm{extra}}\frac{1}{\Delta M}\exp\left(-\frac{M_r}{\Delta M}\right),$$

 where $L_{\mathrm{extra}}$ is the total luminosity from this new energy source, $M_r$ is the mass coordinate of the zone, and $\Delta M$ is a characteristic mass scale that determines how quickly the energy source decreases with increasing mass coordinate.
-Well-behaved values for $\Delta M$ and $L_{\mathrm{extra}}$ are $0.5~M_\odot$ and $0.1~L_\odot$, respectively, but I encourage you to make these values user-accessible in the inlist so you can experiment with them later.
+Well-behaved values for $\Delta M$ and $L_{\mathrm{extra}}$ are $0.05~M_\odot$ and $0.1~L_\odot$, respectively, but I encourage you to make these values user-accessible in the inlist so you can experiment with them later.

 **Task 4.6:** Implement the above energy source in your `day2_other_energy` subroutine.
 You should already have a loop ready to go, but now instead of setting each zone's `extra_heat` to zero, you should compute the value locally for each zone.
 Compile, run, and check the plot that shows `extra_energy` to confirm that it is behaving appropriately.
 As always, beware unit trickery!